pantelis/data-mining/_sources/aiml-common/lectures/ensemble/boosting/_index.md

 ![f](images/Figure14.2f.png)

-Note that although decision stumps were used here, the method is generic to any weak learner.
+Note that although decision stumps were used to produce the adaboost decision boundaries above, the method is generic to any weak learner.
+Also note that there weights for the correctly classified data points are decreased in these figures instead of keeping them constant.
+Either of the two options should perform similarly.

 ## Gradient Boosting